-Any uplift test would require backend data to determine uplift, because in the absence of device IDs, no vendor would be able to conduct tests independently on behalf of an advertiser.
-Hence, close collaboration between the performance channel and advertiser is key to drive research and value through incrementality testing.
+Any uplift test would require backend data to determine uplift because in the absence of device IDs, no vendor would be able to conduct tests independently on behalf of an advertiser.
+Hence, close collaboration between the performance channel and advertiser is key to driving research and value through incrementality testing.

 Where should you start with incrementality?

 One of the factors of resistance to measuring incrementality or uplift is its perceived level of complexity.
 But with the help of an advertising partner, it is very much possible to conduct regular uplift tests as a standard practice.
 Here’s how you can do the groundwork: